Strese64/Proj/README.md

 Map Projections for Germany is a Python Class.

 ## Fundamentals
 The rotation ellipsoid GRS80 (Geodetic Reference System, at date 1980) is the basis for all projections in the world, except the U.S.A., they use WGS84, which is identical.
-The geodetist and surveyor in the world use the EPSG (European Petroleum Surveying Group) codes to identify the diffenrent CRS (Coordinate Reference Systems).
+The geodesist and surveyor in the world use the EPSG (European Petroleum Surveying Group) codes to identify the diffenrent CRS (Coordinate Reference Systems).

 * EPSG:4258 (and EPSG:4326) for the geodetic coordinates (the angles longitude and latitude), world wide
 * EPSG:3034 as the LCC Lambert-projection, for Europe